aftersomemath/aftersomemath.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A collection of my work.
-Click on an entry for more details.
+description: Click on an entry for more details.
 ---
 ## current
 {% for project in site.projects %}